gchq/sleeper/docs/usage/property-master.md

 ### CDK defined

-Below you can find all properties that can be set for a Sleeper instance by the CDK.
+Below you can find all properties that can be set for a Sleeper instance by the CDK during deployment.

 [Bulk Export](properties/instance/cdk/bulk_export.md)<br>
 [Bulk Import](properties/instance/cdk/bulk_import.md)<br>